po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/02-Day/02-Day-LessonPlan.md

   * It is done when I have imported `injectManifest` using destructuring assignment from the `workbox-webpack-plugin` inside the `webpack.config.js` file.

-  * It is done when I have registered a new Wqorkbox service worker inside the `src/index.js` file using the `Workbox` constructor.
+  * It is done when I have registered a new Workbox service worker inside the `src/index.js` file using the `Workbox` constructor.

   * It is done when I have added a new `InjectManifest` plugin to the `plugins` array in `webpack.config.js`.